The one thing my dad and I used to love to do together was go for long drives.

 One car ride stands out in my mind.
 I was young, it was after my mother had died and my dad was raising me on his own.

-He cried and told me something like, “You know how much I love you.
+Through his tears he told me something like, “You know how much I love you.
 And I will always love you.
 No matter what we go through in life we will always have each other.”

 To this day that song still makes me cry.